skylerxx/academicpages/_portfolio/research-a-macro-volatility-trade.md

 ---
-title: "Growth Volatility and Global Trade"
+title: "Growth, Volatility and Global Trade"
 excerpt: "How do global shocks and trade networks shape country-level growth volatility, and through what channels do macroeconomic fluctuations in one country affect others?"
 collection: portfolio
 ---